connamara/quickfix-jruby/README.md

 [QuickFIX/J](http://www.quickfixj.org/) Gemified for JRuby.

-The gem allows you easy import QuickFIX/J into your JRuby Application. e.g.,
+The gem allows you to easily import QuickFIX/J into your JRuby Application. e.g.,

 ``` ruby
 require 'quickfix'